-While not specifically made from berries, this dessert definitely will provide you plenty of sweetness while maximizing your fat consumption.
-We find that a spoon or two of this delectable treat easily hits the spot for a sweet something after dinner.
+It’s not made from berries, but this dessert will definitely provide you plenty of sweetness while also maximizing your fat consumption.
+We find that a spoonful or two of this delectable treat easily satisfies our craving for a sweet something after dinner.

 Lemon Curd recipe…

-Full disclosure, this lemon curd recipe that we use is very rich in quality fats and is not vegetarian/vegan friendly (but feel free to modify it to suit your dietary needs/restrictions).
-We have found that our family can share a serving of this as 1-2 spoons is enough to satisfy our desire for dessert.
+This lemon curd recipe that we use is very rich in quality fats.
+It is not vegetarian or vegan friendly, but feel free to modify it to suit your dietary needs/restrictions.
+We have found that our family can share a serving of this, as 1-2 spoonfuls is enough to satisfy our desire for dessert.

-Prep time: 15-20 minutes, best to make early and set to cool.
+Prep time: 15-20 minutes, best to make early and then set aside to cool.

-3. As the pieces of butter melt and incorporate, continue to add butter until it’s all melted and fully incorporated.
+- As the pieces of butter melt and incorporate into the mixture, continue to add butter until it’s all fully melted and mixed in.

-4. Once all butter is incorporated, cook on double boiler 10-12 minutes, stirring regularly until curd thickens (like pudding).
+- Once all butter is incorporated, cook on a double boiler for 10-12 minutes, stirring regularly until the curd thickens (like pudding).